naveengujjar29/event-management/README.md

     		"paymentMethod": "WALLET"
     	}
     }

-This will give the response of booking with booking Id and transaction details like below.
+This will give the response of booking with booking ID and transaction details like below.

     {
         "bookingId": "88260175-e761-4ac4-bb8a-71a09ebc3d30",